How To Adapt Your Plans & Rides To New Sledding Realities For The Coming Winter…

 Our world has undergone a surprising paradigm shift this year, and that’s why we need 2021 snowmobile trail riding tips!

 While many trails will be open, snowmobilers can anticipate a very different kind of riding experience this winter.
 There will be numerous new challenges as things continue to evolve.
-What’s more, our ride planning could always involve trying to hit moving targets like these…
+What’s more, our ride planning could always involve trying to deal with moving targets like these…

 I guess many other riders are also coming to this realization.
 At least judging by the increasing frequency of social media comments and questions I’m seeing.
 Riders are also beginning to wonder about what will or won’t be open this winter.
 Lots of speculation out there.
 Unfortunately, not a lot of definitive answers.
 That’s because no one really knows what will happen.
 But that won’t stop me adding my two-cents worth about 2021 snowmobile trail riding!